MgeezyPNW/object-array-operations/README.md

 ### I use a Windows operating system, and I have not found a way to run my functions in vscode.
 That is why you see an index.html file in each built-in method.
 Run liveserver from the html file, and run the functions in your console.

 ### This is a rough draft at this point.
 You will see this change over time as I grow.
 I imagine this growing into a data-structures and algorithms repo, as my learning extends past objects and arrays.
 Any feedback would be fantastic!
+And please, someone remind me to branch...